Jathn/auto-price-estimator/README.md

 3. Proceeding with the chosen model to create a pipeline which implements the ML-workflow implemented in steps 1 & 2.
 4. Creating a simple front-end app to display the model's capabilities.

 The 3 first steps where all done in their own Jupyter Notebook.
-Inside the notebooks their is detailed information about the different measures taken.
+There is more detailed information inside them.
 The app-implementation can be found in APPA.py.

 ## End result